THE DIVINE MERCY

 SACRED ART

 I cannot even begin to describe just how helpful sacred art has been to my prayer life.
-What you may notice gradually, perhaps even imperceptibly, over time is that the sacred art will help you develop a stronger relationship with Our Lord, with Our Lady, and even with the saints.
+What I have noticed over time is that gradually, even imperceptibly, sacred art can help develop a stronger relationship with Our Lord, with Our Lady, and even with the saints.
 Just as we like to have pictures of our loved ones at our office desk when we cannot see them in person, similarly having sacred art in front of us when we pray can be very consoling and comforting.

 THE DIVINE MERCY CHAPLET: A DIVINE DRAMA